ADIME Note Template

 How do I format an ADIME note?

 There are many different ways of formatting an ADIME note.
-Some formats separate Monitoring and Evaluation into two separate sections, and some include sub-headings in each section.
-We have kept our ADIME note template simple to allow for your preferred style of formatting, whilst providing an overarching format to the entire note to keep it readable and organized.
-You don't have to put in any extra effort, as the optimized format is already created for you, and ready for you to use.
+Some formats separate Monitoring and Evaluation into two separate sections, and some include subheadings in each section.
+We have kept our ADIME Note Template simple to allow for your preferred style of formatting while providing an overarching format to keep the entire note readable and organized.
+You don't have to put in any extra effort, as the optimized format is already created for you and ready for you to use.

 ADIME stands for Assessment, Diagnosis, Intervention, and Monitoring and Evaluation.

 This will differ for every client, but some details should always be included.
-These are the patient information such as their name and birthdate, your signature, the date of the session, and the reason for their referral to you.
+These are the patient's information, such as their name and birthdate, your signature, the session date, and the reason for their referral to you.
 Within the ADIME sections, it is up to your clinical judgment to determine what is important.
-Commonly, you will see anthropometric measurements such as height and weight included, as well as goals for your patient, and your strategy for monitoring their progress.
+Commonly, you will see anthropometric measurements such as height and weight included, as well as goals for your patient and your strategy for monitoring their progress.

 Can ADIME notes be used for diabetes or malnutrition?

-Yes, ADIME notes can be used for diabetes and malnutrition related issues.
-ADIME notes can be used for any diet or nutritional health related assessments, plans, or evaluations.
+Yes, ADIME notes can be used for diabetes and malnutrition-related issues, as well as for any diet or nutritional health-related assessments, plans, or evaluations.

 Join 10,000+ teams using Carepatron to be more productive